French Regency Gilt Bronze Plateau, ca. 1820

 APPRAISER: Your instinct was right.
 This was made for a table.
 It's what we call a plateau.

 APPRAISER: This has all of the spectacular qualities that you hope to find in such a piece.
 It was used for putting a whole array of fruits and ceramic figures.
-There are wheels on the bottom of the piece that you may have noticed.
+There are wheels on the bottom of the piece.

 APPRAISER: So it could in fact be moved on the tabletop.
 And they are the original wheels.
 These elements-- for example, these anthemions-- these were bronze cast pieces, and the surface was applied by fire gilding, which was mercury and gold mixed together and then heated up, and the mercury would then disappear and the gilding would adhere to the bronze mounts.
 They don't do it anymore, because it's rather dangerous to do it.
 But this piece was actually made in Paris in about 1820.

 GUEST: My goodness.

 APPRAISER: Now, plateaus are so rare, we would give this an auction estimate of $50,000 to $70,000.